david-andrew/EasyREPL/README.md

 This module requires Python 3.7 or higher.

-Additionally this library uses the `termios` module so it will only work on Unix based systems.
+Additionally this library makes use of the [GNU readline Interface](https://docs.python.org/3/library/readline.html), so it will only work on Unix based systems.

 ## Usage